Novel: The Great War

-As a translator from Ancient Greek, Gatalica has published translations of Aeschylus' Prometheus Bound, Sophocle's Oedipus the King and, for the first time into Serbian, the following plays by Euripides: Alcestis, Iphigenia at Aulis and The Bacchae, as well as the last play by Sophocles: Oedipus at Colonus.
-Aleksandar Gatalica is also active as a music critic and writer.
-He has written on music for severals radio programs and a Serbian daily newspaper.
+As a translator of Ancient Greek, Gatalica has published translations of Aeschylus' Prometheus Bound, Sophocle's Oedipus the King and, for the first time into Serbian, the following plays by Euripides: Alcestis, Iphigenia at Aulis and The Bacchae, as well as the last play by Sophocles: Oedipus at Colonus.
+Aleksandar Gatalica is also active as a musician critic and writer.
+He has commented on music for severals radio programs and a Serbian daily newspaper.
 As a music writer he has published six books, among them: Rubinstein versus Horowitz (Rubinštajn protiv Horovica) in 1999 and The Golden Age of Pianism (Zlatno doba pijanizma) in 2002.

 To learn more about Aleksandar, please see www.gatalica.com

 Buy Direct from our Books page using PayPal secure service (within Europe only).

 Buy an eBook version